Tomorrow 2

-"Tomorrow" is a song by American rapper GloRilla, released as a single from Collective Music Group's compilation album Gangsta Art (2022) on July 15, 2022.
-It was produced by Macaroni Toni.
-On September 23, 2022, the official remix of the song, titled "Tomorrow 2", with American rapper Cardi B was released.
-The remix peaked at number 9 on the Billboard Hot 100.
+"Tomorrow 2" is a song by American rappers GloRilla and Cardi B. It was released on September 23, 2022, as the third single from the former's debut extended play (EP) Anyways, Life's Great.
+It is a remix of the former's earlier song, "Tomorrow".

+"Tomorrow 2" peaked at number 9 on the Billboard Hot 100, marking GloRilla's first top ten hit and Cardi B's eleventh, and was certified 4× Platinum in the United States.

 Composition

-The song features piano chords and bass in the production.
-GloRilla raps in an aggressive manner, while lyrically she dismisses her detractors and raps about her good qualities, keeping her circle close but being "kinda ratchet still", as well as her status and standards with an optimistic tone.
-On the remix, Cardi B also targets her haters and brags about being better than others.
+On the remix, Cardi B joins GloRilla to also target her haters and brags about being better than others.
 She acknowledges rapper Ice Spice by interpolating her song "Munch (Feelin' U)".

-Tomorrow 2

-"Tomorrow 2" is the official remix of "Tomorrow" by GloRilla.
-The remix includes a guest verse from American rapper Cardi B, and is included on GloRilla's debut extended play (EP), Anyways, Life's Great....
-"Tomorrow 2" also received an official music video.

 Critical reception

-Both versions of "Tomorrow" were received positively, with "Tomorrow 2" receiving universal acclaim.
+"Tomorrow 2" received universal acclaim from critics.
 Both Eddie Fu of Consequence and Tom Briehan of Stereogum praised the compatibility of GloRilla and Cardi B's collaboration.
 Breihan also called the latter's shoutout to Ice Spice to be "worth quoting".
 Mankaprr Conteh of Rolling Stone wrote, "While GloRilla's baddie quips can be pretty funny, Cardi B brings even more levity to the song with her characteristic humor."
 Andrew Unterberger of Billboard highlighted Cardi's verse in particular, calling it "her most vicious guest verse in years".